oafolabi/nilmtk/docs/manual/user_guide/install_dev.md

 ```bash
 nosetests
 ```
+As a bonus you may need other libraries to get all the newer parts working please  install them doing: conda install seaborn conda install mpld3 conda install joblib

 Then, work away on NILMTK :).
 When you are done, just do `source deactivate` to deactivate the nilmtk-env.

 <!-- #### Old installation procedure for Unix or OSX